Azure/azure-powershell/src/Network/Network/help/Remove-AzVirtualHubBgpConnection.md

 PS C:\> Remove-AzVirtualHubBgpConnection -ResourceId $bgpConnectionId
 ```

-The above will remove Virtual Hub BGP Connection using the BGP Connection resource id.
+The above will remove a Virtual WAN Hub BGP Connection using the BGP Connection resource id.

 ## PARAMETERS